KristinaRiemer/collaborative-tools/collaborative_tools_ms.md

 * some of these tools might be useful for teaching

 Question: What activities are these tools useful for?
+* Information types = ideas/brainstorms, data + metadata, data analysis, manuscripts, code, presentations/posters

+1. Provide a "holding tank" for all information types, which can be made available to select collaborators or to public; easier for others to access this information
+2. Change information with collaborators--everyone can see what has been changed, improves workflow, i.e., more efficient to work on together, keep track of what's going on
+3. Retain record of all changes that have occurred (can to return to previous version when necessary) and who did those changes (account for effort and actions of each collaborator)
+4. With all information and actions recorded, can easily repeat part or all of what was done (reproducibility)

+* Need to add in hypothetical examples to make it more concrete

 ##Helpful evaluation techniques
 * cost benefit breakdown